All Episodes

 They don't want to do it.

-I I can't that was that was the Obama message in Maryland, right?
+That was the Obama message in Maryland, right?

-What it was hey Debbie Wasserman Schultz she said a while back that the uh president owns this economy I think that's what uh John Boehner and Eric Canner uh and even Mitch McConnell if he can open his mouth that's what they ought to tell him and they shouldn't negotiate with him anymore.
+I think that's what John Boehner and Eric Canner and even Mitch McConnell, if he can open his mouth, that's what they ought to tell him, and they shouldn't negotiate with him anymore.

 This guy is supposed to be coming up with a plan.

-He lives high on the hog while the the rest of the country our standard of living has gone down so bad that people are getting depressed, they're committing suicide this is a hell of a thing.
+He lives high on the hive while the rest of the country, our standard of living, has gone down so bad that people are getting depressed.

 This is the death of the American dream.

-That's a absolutely a good way to put it there isn't going to be an American dream.
+That's absolutely a good way to put it.

-This will be the first generation in American history to bequeath the certainty of poorer, meaner, shrunken shriveled lives to the next generation and that should be a point of shame to the people who did this to us.
+This will be the first generation in American history to bequeath the certainty of poorer, meaner, shrunken, shriveled lives to the next generation.

-That that by the way is the the rather uh uh uh dramatic uh portion of uh uh of of my forthcoming book deals with that the end uh essentially the end of the American dream.
+That, by the way, is the rather dramatic portion of my forthcoming book deals with that.

-Look around you look around you.
+Look around you.

-This is as good as it gets uh because your children and your grandchildren are going to be in smaller homes, in smaller cars without the economic opportunities and the American dream won't have any meaning.
+This is as good as it gets because your children and your grandchildren are going to be in smaller homes, in smaller cars, without the economic opportunities.

-Thanks for your call, John lots more to come.
+Thanks for your call, John.

-Mark Stein open line Friday uh let's go to Jan in Houston, Texas.
+Let's go to Jan in Houston, Texas.

 Great to have you with us.

-Hi Mark it's great to talk to you.
+It's great to talk to you.

 What's on your mind today, Jan?

-Right now uh how how many people are that?
+Now, how many people are that?

-I mean on what constitutional basis does the first lady uh have uh forty a staff of forty what for she has no constitutionally defined responsibilities it's not an official position.
+I mean, on what constitutional basis does the first lady have a staff of 40?

-She just happens to be the person who's uh married to uh to the chief executive why why is that something that the taxpayers should pay for well I mean I could see her having a personal shopper and a nanny and maybe uh a hairstylist and uh a makeup artist or uh a nail tech but that would leave her with approximately six people to take care of her um calendar and social No I'm I'm way beyond you on that.
+Well, I mean, I could see her having a personal shopper and a nanny and maybe a hairstylist and a makeup artist or a nail tech, but that would leave her with approximately six people to take care of her calendar and social media.

-I've met the uh I met uh I met Queen Elizabeth, I met the Queen of the Netherlands, I met the Queen of Spain.
+I met Queen Elizabeth, I met the Queen of the Netherlands, I met the Queen of Spain.

 These are queens, right?

-And they do not live as grandly and with the uh level of expectation uh as uh the first lady of the United States does.
+These are people who are born into royal houses and they do not live as grandly and with the level of expectation as the First Lady of the United States does.

 You don't need a hairdresser on staff.

-Uh this is just the wrong way.
+This is just the wrong way.

-We've got to we we've got to pay what it takes to to get I don't want I don't want to even uh I mean I think I m I made the point, Jan, yesterday, uh that I thought uh the i that if the TSA has made planes as secure, so secure that if they're now going through the crotches of every six-year-old girl who tries to board an American airline, those planes must be the safest places on the planet.
+I mean, I think I made the point, Jan, yesterday that I thought that if the TSA has made planes as secure, so secure that if they're now going through the crotches of every six-year-old girl who tries to board an American airline.

 So why can't the President of the United States fly commercial?

-I mean, no other this is not I found myself uh on a plane not so long ago talking to some guy and uh I said, Oh, what is it you know, he's making a bit of chit check, he said, What do you do?
+I found myself on a plane not so long ago talking to some guy, and I said, oh, what is it?

-I said, Oh, I'm a writer.
+I said, oh, I'm a writer.

 I said, what do you do?